 |

-Today, you are likely to spend a great deal of time looking for a downtown retail store looking to buy either a T-shirt commemorating the first day of spring or a coffee cup commemorating last Friday (you know why).
-Be on the lookout for a thesaurus filled with typos.
+Today, you are likely to spend a great deal of time searching for rummage sales trying to buy either several magazines on computer software or a T-shirt commemorating the second moon landing.
+Be on the lookout for defective microphones.
 Your Complete Scope

 This isn't me!
 What am I?